Liga Veneta: Foundation of Lega Nord (1989–1994)

-Heyday and internal splits (1994–1998)
+Heyday and further splits (1994–1998)

-In the 1994 general election the LV won 21.6% of the vote in Veneto (the LAV took 3.2%) and three of its members joined Berlusconi I Cabinet: Rocchetta was undersecretary of Foreign Affairs, Mariella Mazzetto of Education and Giovanni Meo Zilio (a former Socialist partisan during Italian resistance), of University and Research.
-Between 1994 and 1995 the LV was also part of the regional government for the first time, with Gobbo as Vice President.
+In the 1994 general election the LV won 21.6% of the vote in Veneto (the LAV took 3.2%) and three of its members joined the first Berlusconi government: Rocchetta was undersecretary of Foreign Affairs, Mariella Mazzetto of Education and Giovanni Meo Zilio (a former Socialist partisan in the Italian resistance movement), of University and Research.
+Between 1994 and 1995 the LV was also part of the regional government for the first time, with Gian Paolo Gobbo as vice president.

 In July 1994 Marin was replaced by Fabrizio Comencini as national secretary of the party, while Gobbo was elected national president.
-Shortly after, in September, Rocchetta and Marin left the party in disagreement with Bossi and the new Venetian leadership, founding the Liga Nathion Veneta.
+Shortly after, in September, Rocchetta and Marin left the party in disagreement with Bossi and the new Venetian leadership, founding "Liga Nathion Veneta" (LNV).
 Rocchetta was replaced by Stefano Stefani, a leading member of the LV, as federal president of Lega Nord in February 1995.
 The exit of Rocchetta and Marin made possible the comeback of Beggiato into the party.
 Thanks to this the LV did not suffer a major setback in the 1995 regional election: 17.4% and 9 regional councillors elected.
+In the meantime, the LNV quickly disappeared and Rocchetta briefly joined other parties.

-In the 1996 general election Bossi led Lega Nord to its strongest showing in a general election: with 10.1% of the vote, the party, present only in Northern Italy, became the fourth largest of the country.
+In the 1996 general election Bossi led Lega Nord to its strongest showing in a general election: with 10.1% of the vote, the party, which fielded lists only in northern Italy, became the fourth largest of the country.
 Comencini's Liga Veneta was the strongest national section of the League: it gained 29.3% of the vote in Veneto, 19 deputies and 9 senators, mostly elected in single-seat constituencies, in which the party, favoured by split-ticket voting, gained a total 32.8% of the vote.

-In 1994 the party won the mayorship of Treviso with Giancarlo Gentilini, and a year later it gained control of three provinces: Padua with Renzo Sacco, Verona with Antonio Borghesi and Treviso with Giovanni Mazzonetto.
-In 1997 the party won also in the province of Vicenza with Manuela Dal Lago, while Luca Zaia was elected President of the province of Treviso, replacing Mazzonetto, in 1998.
+The party had become strong also in local politics.
+In 1994 the party had won the mayorship of Treviso with Giancarlo Gentilini, and one year later it gained control of three provinces: Padua with Renzo Sacco, Verona with Antonio Borghesi and Treviso with Giovanni Mazzonetto.
+In 1997 the party won also in the province of Vicenza with Manuela Dal Lago, while Luca Zaia was elected President of the Province of Treviso, replacing Mazzonetto, in 1998.
 Also in 1998, Gentilini was re-elected mayor of Treviso.

-In 1998 Comencini left the party over disagreements with Bossi and formed a brand-new Venetist party named Liga Veneta Repubblica (then Veneti d'Europa).
+In 1998 Comencini left the party over disagreements with Bossi and formed a brand-new Venetist party named Liga Veneta Repubblica (later named Veneti d'Europa, Liga Fronte Veneto and finally Liga Veneta Repubblica again).
 Seven regional councillors out of nine followed Comencini into the new party, while Gobbo took over as national secretary of the LV, along with a new national president, Giuseppe Ceccato (who left the party in 1999).
 In the 1999 provincial elections the party lost the provinces of Padua and Verona.